Intel Wrestled With Chip Flaws for Months

 Nonetheless, the impact on Intel is likely to be minimal, said Jim McGregor of the technology strategy firm Tirias Research.
 "When you control that much of the market and you're that prevalent with customers, you get away with it," he said.

 Intel shares fell to $44.43 in Thursday trading, leaving them down 5.2% from Tuesday's close, before news of the flaws emerged.
-Shares in rival chip makers including AMD and Nvidia Corp. rose.
+Shares in rival chip makers including AMD and Nvidia Corp. rose Thursday.

 Researchers have been closing in on the vulnerabilities for more than a year.
 In August 2016, at the Black Hat cybersecurity conference in Las Vegas, researchers Anders Fogh and Daniel Gruss demonstrated early signs of the flaws.
 Mr. Fogh wrote a blog post about them last July, which helped inspire other researchers to investigate.